wso2-attic/ballerina-integrator/README.md

         // Try parsing the JSON payload from the user request

-        // Integration with Airline reservation service to reserve airway
+        // Integration with Airline reservation service to reserve an airline

-        // Integration with Hotel reservation service to reserve hotel
+        // Integration with the hotel reservation service to reserve a hotel

-        // Integration with Car rental service to rent vehicle
+        // Integration with the car rental service to rent a vehicle

         // Respond back to the client
     }